-Three potentially feasible FMPs, located within the City of Lubbock, City of Bovina, and the City of Abilene were found to meet the TWDB requirements for a FMP.
+Originally, three potentially feasible FMPs, located within the City of Lubbock, City of Bovina, and the City of Abilene were found to meet the TWDB requirements for a FMP.
 These potential FMPs consist of playa excavation and open channel improvements, buyouts, and early warning systems.
 None have been classified as meeting an emergency need.
-A summary listing of FMP types is provided in Table 4-12.